megaport/terraform-provider-megaport/docs/data-sources/ixs.md

 Required:

 - `name` (String) Name of the field to filter by.
-Available filters: name, vlan, asn, network-service-type, location-id, rate-limit, provisioning-status, company-name.
+Available filters: name, vlan, asn, network-service-type, location-id, rate-limit, provisioning-status.
 - `values` (List of String) Set of values that are accepted for the given field.